TakunMaii/mote/docs/compiler_usage.md

 - Relative imports like `@import("./foo")` are resolved from the importing file's directory.
 - Search-root imports like `@import("c/io")` require `-I <dir>` where `<dir>` contains `c\root.mote` or `c\io.mote`.
 - Search roots may point to either a module file tree or a directory containing nested packages with `root.mote`.

+## Multi-file Execution Order

+The current module pipeline is not a separate-object compilation model.
+Conceptually it behaves like this:

+1. Start from the requested entry file.
+2. Recursively load every reachable `@import`.
+3. Rewrite exported/imported symbol references across modules.
+4. Build one synthetic top-level program block.
+5. Lower that unified block into the generated startup function.

+The effective top-level statement order is:

+- imported dependencies first
+- then the importing module
+- preserving source order inside each module
+- each module included only once

+This matters because top-level code is executable and may have side effects.

 ## Current String Interop